Ishita2015/SwagLabs_UI_Automation/README.md

 11. Enter all details in the text boxes and click CONTINUE.

 12. Validate if you are navigated to CHECKOUT: OVERVIEW & Total Price is shown in 'Total: $' format.

+13. Click Finish

+14. Validate if your order has been completed or not.

 ## Pre-requisite